Helpful Gardening Tips

 Tulip Poplar Seedlings have Pretty Yellow Blooms to Attract Honeybees and Hummingbirds

-It is frequently used kitchenware, for artistic carving, and particularly for planks since the trunk usually grows straight up without branching for quite a distance.
+It is frequently used in kitchenware, for artistic carving, particularly for planks since the trunk usually grows straight up without branching for quite a distance.
 The four-lobed leaves are large and glossy, bright green in the summer and turning golden yellow in the fall.
 Their habit of fluttering in the wind has caused the tree to be commonly referred to as a popular, but in truth, it is no more related to that genus than it is to the tulip plant.
-It can grow huge, up to 190 feet tall and 10 feet in the diameter at the trunk, but the standard growth is closer to about 100 feet.
+It can grow huge, up to 190 feet tall and 10 feet in diameter at the trunk, but the expected growth is closer to about 100 feet.
 It does best in moist but well-drained soils and responds well to fertilizer.
 An excellent shade tree that enjoys the partial sun, its growth is affected by placing it in the full sun.
 The canopy is lush in the summertime, conical in shape, and in a mature tree should occupy about half of its total height.

 Tulip Poplar Seedlings grow best in the shade

 USDA Hardiness Zones: 5 to 9a